James Hanson (footballer, born 1987): Coaching career

 Hanson began coaching at the RIASA Academy in September 2021.

 Personal life

 Hanson attended Beckfoot School in Bingley from 1999 to 2004.
 Hanson and his girlfriend Jodie had their first child, a daughter named Lexie, in November 2012.
 Lexie was blessed the day after her father scored in the League Two Playoff Final at Wembley.
 Jodie is a teacher who remained in the north when Hanson moved to London to play for Wimbledon.

+Hanson has fundraised for former teammate Stephen Darby's MND charity.